Tuesday’s mist was the most rain in the Seattle area in more than 2 months

-The small amount of rain we saw in the Puget Sound region on Tuesday, which measured in at .21 inches at Seattle-Tacoma International Airport, was the most precipitation in the Seattle area since mid-April.
+The small amount of rain we saw in the Puget Sound region on Tuesday, which measured .21 inches at Seattle-Tacoma International Airport, was the most precipitation in the Seattle area since mid-April.

 Fortunately for those who count every day without a hose as a victory, we have a chance of more showers on Wednesday, according to Jacob DeFlitch, a meteorologist with the National Weather Service in Seattle.